TheChelsOrg/is-there-a-crisis/.github/PULL_REQUEST_TEMPLATE.md

-we do not except pull requests on this repo
+# Thank you for the pull request

+However, we accept pull requests on this repo, but only to add or correct data in the `js/data.json` file any other changes will be rejected.

+Many Thanks

+TheChels Team